Political Science

 The world is changing.
 Globalisation and technological change have affected the ability of governments to shape developments in their respective societies.
 Key institutions of international and domestic order face increasing backlash.
 Global issues such as climate change, migration, economic crises, terrorism or great power conflict challenge governments, international organisations, companies and civil society actors alike.
 The complexity and interconnectedness of contemporary politics requires these actors to manage and be responsive to the demands of their stakeholders and citizens at global, regional, national and local levels.
 How do they do this?
 And how should they act?

 The Department of Political Science examines these and related questions about power, society and public life in its research and teaching.
 It does so to foster the capacities and skills of engaged, critical citizens devoted to pursuing questions and solutions of political community and civic life.
+Read more about the story of Nijmegen School of Management.

 Education